aptech/docs/docs/CR-writer.rst

     x = miss(x,-32768);

-Trying to write complex data to a data set that was originally created to store real data will cause a program to abort with an error message.
+Trying to write complex data to a dataset that was originally created to store real data will cause a program to abort with an error message.
-(See `create` for details on creating a complex data set.)
+(See `create` for details on creating a complex dataset.)

 Examples